 Cherry Syrup

-- Add all of the syrup ingredients to a small saucepan.
+- Add water, sugar, and cherries into a medium saucepan.
 Cook over medium heat, stirring and smashing cherries until boiling.
-Boil for 1 minute and then remove from the heat.
+Boil for 1 minute and then remove the pan from the heat.

 - Smash the cherries a little more to release the juices and then allow the mixture to cool completely.
-Once cooled, strain the cherries from the syrup and keep them in the refrigerator until ready to use.
+Once cooled, strain the cherries from the syrup place the syrup into the refrigerator until ready to use.

 Crust